 Tipping Tim’s Weekend Bets

-Good luck with all your bets tomorrow!
+Good luck with all your bets this weekend!